istore221/scala-geomovement-kafka-publisher/README.md

 ApacheBench is a single-threaded command line computer program for measuring the performance of HTTP web servers.

+1. Generate 10000 requests with a concurrency of 100 on `/api/v1/drivers`

 ```bash
 $ ab -n 1000 -c 100 -r http://127.0.0.1/api/v1/drivers?latitude=6.967121010218704&longitude=79.90078551661679
 ```